JammUtkarsh/gentle/README.md

 # Gentle

 **Robust yet lenient forced-aligner built on Kaldi.
 A tool for aligning speech with text.**

 ## Getting Started

+>This project is a fork for an assignment.
+Read [TASK.md](/TASK.md) for a detailed summery.

 There are three ways to install Gentle.